arthur-wronski/databases-cwk/README.md

 - website formatted to show attributes on corresponding pages
 - add query (and otherwise) security to the db and system
 - make the website look nice
+- index page have users log in (firebase?)
 - global website & load balancing (simulate locally with multiple containers)